 shared object file: No such file or directory when trying to run Textadept.

 A: It is difficult to provide a binary that runs on all Linux platforms since the library versions installed vary widely from distribution to distribution.
 For example, “libpng14” has been available for many distributions since late 2009 while the latest 2012 Ubuntu still uses “libpng12”.
 Unfortunately in these cases, the best idea is to compile Textadept.
 This process is actually very simple though.
 Only the GTK+ development libraries are needed for the GUI version.
 (A development library for a curses implementation is required for the terminal version.)

 I’m trying to compile Textadept from one of the download packages, but get some

 directories.
 What happened?

-A: Some of the dependencies Textadept downloads are the latest archives in their respective version control repositories.
+A: Prior to Textadept 7.5, some of the dependencies Textadept downloads are the latest archives in their respective version control repositories.
 Occasionally there are compile-time incompatibilities with these “bleeding-edge” downloads.
-The solution is to go to the appropriate repository and download the archive tagged for the version of Textadept you downloaded.
+The solution is to go to the appropriate repository, identify the last revision whose date is before the release date of your Textadept version, and download the archive for that revision.

 For example, if you have Textadept 7.1 and cannot build the terminal version due

 scintilla/term/ directory, go to scinterm hg and look for